 Our direct investments in real estate assets generate cash flow in the form of rental revenues, which are reduced by interest payments, direct leasing costs and property-level operating expenses.
 Property-level operating expenses consist primarily of salaries and wages of property management personnel, utilities, cleaning, insurance, security and building maintenance costs, property management and leasing fees, and property taxes.
 Additionally, we incur corporate-level debt service, general and administrative expenses and asset management fees.
-Net cash used in operating activities was \$21.2 million for the three months ended March 31, 2013 compared to net cash used in operating activities of \$9,000 for the three months ended March 31, 2012.
+Net cash used in operating activities was \$28.5 million for the six months ended June 30, 2013 compared to net cash provided by operating activities of \$8.9 million for the six months ended June 30, 2012.
 The change in cash flows from operating activities between 2013 and 2012 is primarily due to increased deferred leasing costs paid out in the current period.
-Other items which also had negative effects on our operating cash flows are the impact of the sales of our Brazilian industrial properties during 2010, Atrium on Bay in 2011 and Williams Tower in 2013.
+Additionally, the sale of Williams Tower in March 2013 also had a negative effect on our operating cash flows.